Current Laboratory Staff and Personnel

 Scientific Grant Writers

 Fallon earned her Bachelor of Science degree in General Biology from UC Davis with minors in Professional Writing and Religious Studies.
-She helps manage the writing project in the lab.
-She has a particular interest in scientific writing and editing which she explored during her undergraduate degree, including an internship writing news article for the UC Davis College of Engineering.
-Outside of lab, Fallon likes to shop for vintage clothes, see live musicals, and bake new recipes.
+She helps manage the writing projects in the lab including preparing grant proposals for state, federal, and private funding.
+She has a particular interest in scientific writing and editing which she explored during her undergraduate degree, including an internship writing news articles for the UC Davis College of Engineering.
+Outside of lab, Fallon likes to see live theater, bake new recipes, and hang out with her cats Liza and Midge.

 Postdoctoral Fellows